Apadmi-Engineering/Mockzilla/docs/docs/presets.md

+---
+description: Define presets - canned responses configured in code and applied at runtime from the desktop app or embedded UI - and how partial preset overrides combine with your default handler.
+---

 # Presets

-Mockzilla responses can be changed and configured at runtime either using our [desktop app](../desktop/overview/) or our [embedded UI](../mobile_ui/) that can be included in your app.
+Mockzilla responses can be changed and configured at runtime either using our [desktop app](desktop/overview.md) or our [embedded UI](mobile_ui.md) that can be included in your app.

 ## What are presets?